stephaniebittner802/calorie-snap/README.md

 python app.py
 ```

-- The backend will now be running on `http://localhost:5000`.

 ### 4. **Google Cloud Vision Setup**

 - Sign up for **Google Cloud** and enable the **Vision API**.